-New study shows 'helicopter parenting' makes for anxious childrenAugust 15th, 2012 in Psychology & Psychiatry /
+New study shows 'helicopter parenting' makes for anxious childrenAugust 15, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- In a recently published study, researchers have shown that mothers who are overinvolved or overprotective during the early stages of a childs development often referred to as helicopter parents can increase the risk for anxiety later in life.